ingram-projects/animxyz/docs/content/sections/nesting.md

           </XyzTransitionGroup>
 ---

-When dynamically applying AnimXYZ [active classes](#active-classes) with a JavaScript framework or the AnimXYZ [Vue](#vue) and [React](#react) plugins, it's common to want child elements to animate in sync with the element you are controlling without having to apply the same class logic to each child.
+When dynamically applying AnimXYZ [active classes](#active-classes) with a JavaScript framework or the AnimXYZ [Vue](#vue-integration) and [React](#react-integration) components, it's common to want child elements to animate in sync with the element you are controlling without having to apply the same class logic to each child.

 Elements with an `.xyz-nested` class trigger their animations when a parent element has an XYZ [active class](#active-classes) such as `.xyz-in` or `.xyz-out`.
 [See example](?tab=examples&example=Basic#nesting)